getodk/docs/odk1-src/encrypted-forms.rst

 ====================
 Encrypted forms provide a mechanism to keep your data private even when using **http:** for communications (for example, when you do not have an **SSL certificate** or **https:** is not available).
 Encrypted forms may also enable Google App Engine deployments (and deployments using other web database services, such as, AWS) to comply with data privacy laws, eliminating the necessity for setting up your own servers to meet those requirements.

 Encrypted forms apply asymmetric public key encryption at the time the form is finalized within ODK Collect.
-This encrypted form can then be submitted up to ODK Aggregate and downloaded to ODK Briefcase.
+This encrypted form can then be submitted to a server.
+ODK Central provides `a managed encryption option <central-encryption>` which means a decrypted data file can securely be downloaded without using any other tool.
+ODK Central self-managed encryption and other servers require using ODK Briefcase to download and decrypt the data.
 ODK Briefcase, when supplied with the asymmetric private key (which ODK Briefcase never stores), can then decrypt and export the form data as a CSV file for your use.

-This process ensures that the finalized form's data (and media attachments) are encrypted before being submitted to ODK Aggregate, remain encrypted while stored on ODK Aggregate, and remain encrypted as the data and attachments are pulled into ODK Briefcase, where they are again stored in encrypted form.
+The finalized form's data (and media attachments) are encrypted before being submitted to a server and remain encrypted while stored on the server.
+When using Briefcase, the data remains encrypted as it is pulled, where it is again stored in encrypted form.

 .. note::

-  - ODK Aggregate cannot meaningfully publish encrypted forms to Google Spreadsheets since the encryption obscures the entire contents of the form and ODK Aggregate never possesses the asymmetric key required to decrypt the form.
+  - A server cannot present or share the data with another service since the encryption obscures the entire contents of the form and the server never possesses the asymmetric key required to decrypt the form.
-  - When using encrypted forms, ODK Aggregate serves only as a data aggregation point — you must download, decrypt, and export the data using ODK Briefcase to access the unencrypted data
+  - When using encrypted forms, the server serves only as a data aggregation point.

 The non-encrypted data is available on the ODK Collect device during data collection and whenever a form is saved without marking it as complete.
 Once you mark a form as complete (finalize it), ODK Collect will generate a random 256-bit symmetric key, encrypt the form contents and all attachments with this key, then construct a submission manifest which describes the encrypted submission and an asymmetric-key encryption of the symmetric key used for the encryption.
-This manifest is the "form" that is uploaded to ODK Aggregate, with the encrypted form contents and its encrypted attachments appearing as attachments to this submission manifest "form."
+This manifest is the "form" that is uploaded to a server, with the encrypted form contents and its encrypted attachments appearing as attachments to this submission manifest "form."

 .. _encrypt-requirements: